sharronesofer/visual_dm/docs/code_quality_assessment.md

 - The storage system is pluggable, allowing for future backend or cloud storage integration.

 **Weaknesses:**
 - Some UI and quest management scripts are monolithic and could benefit from further decomposition.
-- Technical debt in the form of `TODO`/`HACK` comments may impede future extensibility if not addressed.
+Technical debt markers should be resolved as part of refactoring efforts.

 ---